PhilippGronotte/DalgoProjekt1/README.md

 in the chosen programm directory.

-The programm updates it's weather data from www.wunderground.com.
+The program updates its weather data from www.wunderground.com.
 A working internet conection is necessary for that reason.

-The program is completly in german language.
-Further information found in english language can be found in 'Usage'.
+The program is completely in German language.
+Further information in English language can be found in 'Usage'.

 ### Usage
 In the following the general usage of the GUI ist shortly described.
-In the first picture represents the user interface.
+The first picture represents the user interface.

 ![User Interface](http://i1295.photobucket.com/albums/b635/Phoenix_Granite/explanation_zps5128c171.jpg)